DIGGER-Bac/SEEDling/README.md

 ## Usage
 ## Docker
-Due to the number of dependencies, it is recommended to run the pipeline via the Docker image we've created.
-While docker can be run from the command line interface, we recommend installing the [Docker Desktop](https://www.docker.com/products/docker-desktop/) app.
+Due to the number of dependencies, it is recommended to run the pipeline via the Docker Image we've created.
+While Docker can be run from the command line interface, we recommend installing the [Docker Desktop](https://www.docker.com/products/docker-desktop/) app.
 If you're new to Docker follow the quick start guide that can be found [here](https://docs.docker.com/desktop/get-started/).
 The SEEDling Docker image can be downloaded from [**here**](https://owncloud.gwdg.de/index.php/s/7tKXsNXfq9OdQzs).
 To load the image please follow the instructions from the official [Docker documentation](https://docs.docker.com/engine/reference/commandline/load/).